When you want to get out and about in winter is there anything worse than cold feet?

 Compared with the Mobile Warming socks, they are shorter, and the battery slips into its compartment below the calf muscle.
 With an integrated wire, they sit very comfortably on the leg with all kinds of footwear that I tried them on with and are just as comfortable as any other socks.

-The Flambeau socks use two 3.7 volt lithium-ion batteries that will last up to eight hours on low setting.
+The Thermo Gear socks use two 3.7 volt lithium-polymer batteries that will last up to eight hours on low setting.
 They are charged via a USB cable which I simply plugged into my computer at work, knowing they would keep me warm on the way home — as long as you remember to charge both batteries.

 The heating panel uses carbon fiber technology to warm your feet, and I found I never had to use to top setting.
 On low and medium temperatures, you feel the warmth immediately and it is a gentle warmth, not too hot.